cocos/cocos-docs/en/getting-started/install/index.md

 ### Checking the Graphics Card Driver

-For some Windows operating systems and graphics card models, you may encounter error message like
+For some Windows operating systems and graphics card models, an error message such as the following may be encountered:

 ```
 This browser does not support WebGL...